brocaar/chirpstack-application-server/docs/content/install/config.md

 # debug=5, info=4, warning=3, error=2, fatal=1, panic=0
 log_level=4

+# Log to syslog.
+#
+# When set to true, log messages are being written to syslog.
+log_to_syslog=false

 # The number of times passwords must be hashed.
 A higher number is safer as
 # an attack takes more time to perform.
 password_hash_iterations=100000